 - Swatchbooker – free application for Linux and Windows that allows editing color palettes with support for gradients and patterns

 Novice editors and advanced professionals alike, need a dependable program for editing and creating.
 Both GIMP and Adobe Photoshop can offer that.
 When it’s time for you to make a decision on which program to choose, don’t harp on, “Is GIMP as good as Photoshop?”
 Instead, consider what kind of creator you are and choose the program that will function as an asset for yourself or your team.
+You may even want to explore the differences between Photoshop and Lightroom to make your final decision.
 Once you’ve picked your program, try out some of our tutorials with stock photos from our library.